 CHOUGHS

-Choughs (pronounced “chuffs “) perform spectacular aerial displays that include tumbling, twisting, folding their wings, and zooming downward until the very last moment before they’d hit the ground.
-In Australia, White-winged Choughs (Corcorax melanorhamphos) use tools to open hard-shelled gastropods.
+Choughs (pronounced, “chuffs “) perform spectacular aerial displays that include tumbling, twisting, folding their wings, and zooming downward until the very last moment before they’d hit the ground.
+In Australia, White-winged Choughs, Corcorax melanorhamphos, use tools to open hard-shelled gastropods.
 There are two species, easily told apart: the Red-billed, Pyrrhocorax pyrrhocorax, and the Yellow-billed, P. graculus, plus several subspecies.
-Click here to watch a Red-billed Chough being trained.
 Choughs inhabit Europe, Asia, and Africa.

 TREEPIES

-Treepies (pronounced “tree·pies”) are 11 species that inhabit Southeast Asia.
+Treepies (pronounced “tree-pies”) are eleven species that inhabit Southeast Asia.
 Smart, adaptable, agile, and acrobatic, they tend to live in small flocks when not in the breeding season.
 They’re adept at mimicking other birds.
-The “pie” in their name refers to the black-and-white plumage many of them have.
+The “pie” in their name refers to the black-and-white “pied” plumage many of them have.

 MAGPIES

-Not all birds with the word “magpie” in their name are corvids; for example, the Magpie Goose, Magpie Shrike, and the Australian Magpie aren’t corvids.
-The US has two species of true magpies: the Black-billed, Pica hudsonia, and the Yellow-billed, Pica nuttalli.
-There are 11 other species in the world, all of which inhabit Europe and Asia.
+Like treepies, the “pie” in their name refers to the black-and-white, or “pied,” plumage many of them have.
+By the way, not all birds with the word “magpie” in their name are corvids; for example, the Magpie Goose, Magpie Shrike, and the Australian Magpie aren’t corvids.
+The U.S. has two species of true magpies: the Black-billed, Pica hudsonia, and the Yellow-billed, Pica nuttalli.
+There are eleven other species in the world, all of which inhabit Europe and Asia.